nicholidev/front.js/examples/README.md

-Remix examples have moved into a dedicated repository.
-[See `remix-run/examples`](https://github.com/remix-run/examples) to browse or contribute new example projects!
+Front.Js examples have moved into a dedicated repository.
+[See `Front.Js/examples`](https://github.com/nicholidev/front.js/examples) to browse or contribute new example projects!